bentoml/BentoML/docs/source/concepts/bento.rst

 BentoML makes it easy to deploy a Bento to a Docker container.
 This section discuss the available options for customizing the docker image generated from a Bento.

-Here's a basic Docker options configuration.
+Here's a basic Docker options configuration:

 .. code:: yaml